 - You have a final order of removal, exclusion, or deportation (including an in absentia order of removal under INA 240(b)(5)).
 If you have a final order of removal, exclusion, or deportation, you can only seek a provisional unlawful presence waiver if you have applied for, and USCIS has already approved Form I-212, Application for Permission to Reapply for Admission into the United States After Deportation or Removal at the time you file the Form I-601A.

 - You do not meet one or more of the requirements outlined in the Form I-601A and its instructions.

-For further questions, please contact our office for a valuable consultation.
+For further questions, please call or email our office to set up a valuable consultation.